Robustifying Conditional Portfolio Decisions via Optimal Transport: Introduction

-Recently, distributionally robust optimization (DRO) formulations are integrated into the CSO problem to improve the out-of-sample performance of the solutions~\cite{ref:bertsimas2019dynamic,ref:bertsimas2021bootstrap, ref:srivastava2021data}.
-For example, Kannan et al.~\cite{ref:kannan2020residuals} constructed a Wasserstein based uncertainty set over the empirical distribution of the residuals, robustifying their previous work \cite{ref:kannan2020data}; Esteban-P\'erez and Morales \cite{ref:esteban2020distributionally} leveraged some probability trimming methods and a partial mass transportation problem to model the distributionally robust CSO problem.
+Recently, distributionally robust optimization (DRO) formulations have been integrated into the CSO problem to improve the out-of-sample performance of the solutions~\cite{ref:bertsimas2019dynamic,ref:bertsimas2021bootstrap, ref:srivastava2021data}.
+For example, Kannan et al.~\cite{ref:kannan2020residuals} constructed a Wasserstein-based uncertainty set over the empirical distribution of the residuals, robustifying their previous work \cite{ref:kannan2020data}; Esteban-P\'erez and Morales \cite{ref:esteban2020distributionally} leveraged some probability trimming methods and a partial mass transportation problem to model the distributionally robust CSO problem.

 Despite some common characteristics in terms of methodology, such as the idea of using the theory of optimal transport to robustify the CSO problem, our paper is an independent contribution in comparison to \cite{ref:kannan2020residuals} and \cite{ref:esteban2020distributionally}.\footnote{This claim is supported by the fact that this paper extends our previous work~\cite{ref:nguyen2020distributionally}, which predates the publication dates of both \cite{ref:kannan2020residuals} and \cite{ref:esteban2020distributionally}.} There are two key differences between our model and that considered in~\cite{ref:kannan2020residuals}.
-Firstly, we integrate prediction and decision-making into a single optimization problem, while in \cite{ref:kannan2020residuals} the prediction and the decision-making procedures are separated to simplify the problem.
-Secondly, the conditional side information is required to be a singleton set $X = x_0$ in \cite{ref:kannan2020residuals}, but our approach allows for a more flexible modelling of side information by conditioning on a more general event $X \in \mc N$.
+Firstly, we integrate prediction and decision-making into a single optimization problem, while in \cite{ref:kannan2020residuals}, the prediction and the decision-making procedures are separated to simplify the problem.
+Secondly, the conditional side information is required to be a singleton set $X = x_0$ in \cite{ref:kannan2020residuals}, but our approach allows for more flexible modeling of side information by conditioning on a more general event $X \in \mc N$.
 Our work is also distinct from Esteban-P\'erez and Morales \cite{ref:esteban2020distributionally}.
 In contrast to \cite{ref:esteban2020distributionally}, which employs probability trimmings to relax problem~\eqref{eq:DR-side-info}, we seek to provide an exact and tractable reformulation of the problem.
-Moreover, our approach tackles the optimal transport ambiguity set directly, and the results can be explained by picturing an adversary who perturbs the sample points in an intuitive manner.
+Moreover, our approach tackles the optimal transport ambiguity set directly, and the results can be explained by picturing an adversary who intuitively perturbs the sample points.